 These are some of the most popular and difficult courses in which to obtain entry across the world, so you need to make sure that you are well prepared for your application.
-Appropriate work experience and volunteering are important elements that will support your application and you should speak with our College Counsellor to learn more about getting the relevant experience you require.
+Appropriate work experience and volunteering are important elements that will support your application and you should speak with College Counselling to learn more about getting the relevant experience you require in Grade 10 at the very latest.